carpentries-incubator/genome-mining/_episodes/02-antismash.md

 >
 > b.
 A prediction of the metabolites that the clusters can produce
 >
 > c.
-A prediction of genes on that belongs to a biosynthetic cluster
+A prediction of genes that belongs to a biosynthetic cluster
 >
 > > ## Solution
 > > a.
 False. antiSMASH is not an algorithm devoted to substances prediction
 > > b.
 False.
 Although antiSMASH does have some information about metabolites
 > > produced by similar clusters, this is not its main purpose.
 > > c.
 True.
 AntiSMASH compares domains and performs a prediction of the genes
 > > that belong to biosynthetic gene clusters.
 > {: .solution}
 {: .challenge}